tdhayes8/tradingview-webhook/README.md

 ## Security Notes

-Your script places live market orders.
-Use paper trading for testing.
+Your script can place live market orders.
+Use paper trading for testing first!
 Protect your webhook URL — do not expose it publicly or in unsecured environments.
+If infiltrated, hackers could send fake signals that place unwanted orders.

 ## Testing